mnooner256/pyqrcode/docs/encoding.rst

 digits.

 To use this encoding, simply specify a string of digits as the data.
-You can also use a positive integer and the code's contents.
+You can also use a positive integer as the code's contents.

 .. code-block:: python